 Trade payables are non-interest bearing and are typically settled on a 20 to 30-days term.

 Other payables are non-interest bearing and have an average term of 1 to 3 months.

 Payables to employees are non-interest bearing and represent one monthly salary with contributions.

-Rental deposits are payable typically within 30 days of the end date of the underlying rental contract.
+Deposits from tenants are payable typically within 30 days of the end date of the underlying rental contract.

-The Group has received 2 to 3 months deposits of EUR 2,186,575 (2013: EUR 2,178,570) from its tenants which are repayable if the related rental contract is terminated.
-Based on the historical and expected rental cancellation rate, the Group has classified as other long-term liabilities those deposit liabilities which are expected to be repayable in more than one year EUR 1,545,698 (2013: EUR 1,573,312), and the part which is expected within a year was classified as short-term tenant deposit liabilities EUR 640,877 (2013: EUR 605,248).
+The Group has received 2 to 3 months deposits of EUR 2,396,113 (2014: EUR 2,186,575) from its tenants which are repayable if the related rental contract is terminated.
+Based on the historical and expected rental cancellation rate, the Group has classified as other long-term liabilities those deposit liabilities which are expected to be repayable in more than one year EUR 1,971,998 (2014: EUR 1,545,698), and the part which is expected within a year was classified as short-term tenant deposit liabilities EUR 424,115 (2014: EUR 640,877).